clash-streaming/clash-streaming.github.io/pages/delayed_joins.md

 {% endplantuml %}

 When a store tuple arrives, `sm.store(tuple)` is called, `tuple` is placed in the `local storage` and the join result with all "later" tuples from the `probe buffer` is returned.
 Vice versa, when a probe tuple arrives, `sm.probe(tuple)` is called, `tuple` is placed in the `probe buffer` and the join result with all previous tuples from the `local storage` is returned.

+# Java Implementation for Storm

+The class `Joiner` subsumes storing of documents as well as joining and handling delayed joins.
+Thus, it internally consists of a `ProbeBuffer` and a `StoreBuffer` (see there for documentation).
+The `StoreBuffer` handles normal joins as well as delayed probes.
+The `ProbeBuffer` handles delayed stores.